-In sharing my experience with friends, colleagues, neighbours, and anyone who would ask, it became clear that more people in this world should consider having courageous and tough conversations instead of putting their head in the ground and hoping life corrects itself.
+In sharing my experience with friends, colleagues, neighbors, and anyone who would ask, it became clear that more people in this world should consider having courageous and tough conversations instead of putting their heads in the ground and hoping life corrects itself.

 I recently read a funny post that said: "I want to be 14 again and ruin my life differently.
 I have some new ideas now."
 I don't want to be 14 again, but I do want to shape my life differently because I definitely have new ideas now!!

-I take solace in knowing that I’m not alone in this crazy entrepreneurial world, and that there are so many others who face the struggle of self doubt, questioning their ability to succeed, to be good enough.
+I take solace in knowing that I’m not alone in this crazy entrepreneurial world and that there are so many others who face the struggle of self-doubt, questioning their ability to succeed, to be good enough.
 That what I am doing really matters and serves a purpose.
 But it does.
 And I am lucky to be reminded of this each time I am asked “So what do you do?” and get the response of “that is my story!
 I struggle too.”
-Radtagz keeps me accountable to showing up everyday and not giving in to the patronizing self talk.
-Every morning when I place my three becoming bead bracelets (gracious, free spirited and tenacious) on my wrist, along with my Dare Greatly Radtagz, I do so with a deep inhale and the intention to start my day with positive vibes and my three reminders of how I want to be.
+Radtagz keeps me accountable for showing up every day and not giving in to the patronizing self-talk.
+Every morning when I place my three becoming bead bracelets (gracious, free-spirited and tenacious) on my wrist, along with my Dare Greatly Radtagz, I do so with a deep inhale and the intention to start my day with positive vibes and my three reminders of how I want to be.